MrBenJ/wordlist-to-json/README.md

 ## Convert wordlists to JSON format

-Quickly convert a list of words to a JSON object or JSON array quickly with the command line.
+Quickly convert a list of words to a JSON object or JSON array quickly with the command line, or in a JS script.

 ## System Requirements

 * Node v8 or higher
 * npm v5 or higher
-* A burning desire to turn a wordlist into a JSON object or JSON array
+* An internal burning need to turn a wordlist into a JSON object or JSON array

 ## Installation